PHYRA47/Counting-Bottles-in-a-Crate/README.md

 - Preprocessing functions to improve image quality for detection.
 - Hough Transform for robust circle detection representing bottles.
 - Interactive results display with a figure showing detected bottles.

-## Usage 🛠️

-Execute the script in MATLAB to begin the detection process.
-Each image will be processed to detect bottles, and the results will be visualized and tabulated.

 ## Results 📊